yashmanje/SQLproject/README.md

 </br>

-i have created a new table Orders and created new columns and used datetime function
+i have created a new table ''Orders'' and created new columns and used ''Datetime'' function

 ````
 CREATE table orders